ACM Logo

 What will you learn?

-• How to operate advanced and automated manufacturing equipment including CNC machines, industrial robots, machine mills and lathes, and 3D printers among others.
+• How to operate advanced and automated manufacturing equipment including CNC machines, machine mills and lathes, and 3D printers among others.

 • How to solve complex manufacturing engineering problems by applying principles of engineering, science, and mathematics.